 Depending on permits and river conditions, this course will take place in one of the following regions:

-Deeper in some spots than the Grand Canyon, Desolation Canyon is characterized by spectacular rock formations, ancient Indian rock art and abandoned ranches including the McPherson Ranch (once frequented by Butch Cassidy's Hole-in-the-Wall gang).
-The tiered rock walls of Desolation give way to the earthy bluffs of Gray Canyon, creating a striking contrast in scenery for the last 25 miles of the journey.
+Surrounded by the Tavaputs Plateau and bordered by the Uinta and Ouray Reservation on the east, the journey on the Green River begins in Desolation Canyon near Sand Wash.
+Throughout the canyon, there are spectacular rock formations, ancient Native American ruins and abandoned ranches including McPherson Ranch, once frequented by Butch Cassidy's Wild Bunch.
+The tiered rock walls of Desolation give way to the earthy bluffs of Gray Canyon, creating a striking contrast that characterizes the next 25 miles of the journey.

 Yampa River – Colorado and Utah

-There are few instances in the United States or the world where a river runs free and wild without dams, highways, railroads, or other manmade creations for its entire length.
+There are few instances in the United States or the world where a river runs free and wild without dams, highways, railroads or other manmade creations for its entire length.
 The Yampa is a symbol of wild rivers around the world, and it is the only major tributary of the Colorado River system without a dam controlling its flow.
-Students paddle through deep sandstone gorges and class II-IV rapids with their expedition mates.
-The Yampa is one of the most sought after rivers on any river-runner’s list, due to the exhilarating whitewater, rich Native American history from over one thousand years ago, storied recent political history and riverside wildlife.
+Students paddle through deep sandstone gorges and Class II- Class IV rapids with their expedition mates.
+The Yampa is one of the most sought-after rivers on any river-runner’s list, due to the exhilarating whitewater, rich Native American history from over one thousand years ago, storied recent political history and riverside wildlife.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.